iggredible/vim-mcp/README.md

 ## Contributing

-I'm still figuring out how this can be useful.
+I'm still figuring out how to make this to be more useful.
 If you have ideas, please feel free to submit a PR!